cirocosta/ootb-tce/README.md

   #
   serviceAccountName: hello-world

+  params:
+    # name of the serviceaccount to pass down to the objects that need one
+    # (e.g, kpack and kapp-ctrl/App).
+    #
+    - name: service_account
+      value: hello-world

   # details about where source code can be found in order to keep track of
   # changes to it so the resources managed by the supply chain can create new
   # builds and deployments whenever new revisions are found.